vladikcomper/md-modules/utils/convsym/README.md

 ### Version 2.7 (2021-04-27)

-* Added support for multiple lables sharing the same offset for all input and output wrappers;
+* Added support for multiple labels sharing the same offset for all input and output wrappers;

 * `deb1` and `deb2` output parsers:
 	- Add "/favorLastLabels" option, which toggles choosing last labels when there are multiple labels at the same offset (first labels are preferred otherwise).